iltis42/XCVario/README.md

 # OpenIVario
 ESP32 based lean Variometer system with OpenVario Interface

 At the begin i want to show a short Demo of the variometer, including sensitivity and full sunlight test, followed by an explanation of various setup options and how to use.
+Its now the third year of this project, moving now to a colored display this winter we built a low number (one digit) of devices with a 3D printed housing, but depending on followers demands, we may do a bigger lot in near future.

 * [Quick Demo on YouTube](https://www.youtube.com/watch?v=Piu5SiNPaRg)
 * [Vario Sensitivity Test](https://www.youtube.com/watch?v=RqFLOQ9wvgY)